pekrau/CouchDB2/README.md

 server.get(name, check=True)
 ```
 Get the named database.
-- Raises NotFoundError if 'check' is True and no database exists.

 ### create
 ```python
 server.create(name)
 ```
 Create the named database.
-- Raises BadRequestError if the name is invalid.
-- Raises AuthorizationError if not server admin privileges.
-- Raises CreationError if a database with that name already exists.
-- Raises IOError if there is some other error.

 ### get_config
 ```python
 server.get_config(nodename='_local')
 ```
 Get the named node's configuration.
-- Raises AuthorizationError if not server admin privileges.
-- Raises IOError if there is some other error.

 ## Database
 ```python